 Fodor's Expert Review Cochon

 Chef-owned restaurants are common in New Orleans, but this one builds on owner Donald Link's family heritage as he, working with co-owner Stephen Stryjewski (who received a James Beard Award for his work here), prepares Cajun dishes he learned to cook at his grandfather's knee.
 The interior may be a bit too hip and noisy for some patrons, but the food makes up for it.
-The fried boudin with pickled peppers is a must—trust us on this one—then move on to turkey, black-eyed pea, and pork gumbo, and a hearty Louisiana cochon (pork) with turnips, cracklings, and cabbage.
+The fried boudin with pickled peppers is a must—trust us on this one—then move on to the rabbit and dumplings, and a hearty Louisiana cochon (pork) with turnips, cracklings, and cabbage.
 Despite the pork-centric reputation, all the vegetable sides, especially the smothered greens, are excellent.

 930 Tchoupitoulas St.